 Are you planning to show a film at a film festival, educational program, or other event?
 If so, you may need to obtain public performance rights (PPR), which is a license that allows a film to be shown publicly.
-Almost all films are protected by copyright, and § 106(5) of the Copyright Act grants to copyright owners the exclusive right to perform the copyrighted work publicly.
-The statutory definition of a public performance is one "at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered." (§ 101) The Copyright Act contains a specific exception that allowing allows viewing films as part of classroom teaching, so PPR are not required if the "performance or display [is] in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction" as long as the copy being shown was lawfully made. (§ 110)
+Almost all films are protected by copyright, and § 106(5) of the Copyright Law of the United States grants to copyright owners the exclusive right to perform the copyrighted work publicly.
+The statutory definition of a public performance is one "at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered." (§ 101) There is a specific exception that allows viewing films as part of classroom teaching, so PPR are not required if the "performance or display [is] in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction" as long as the copy being shown was lawfully made. (§ 110(1))

 When do I need Public Performance Rights?